canha/golang-tools-install-script/README.md

 curl https://raw.githubusercontent.com/canha/golang-tools-install-script/master/goinstall.sh | bash
 ```

-## :package: Version
+## :package: Custom Go version

 Pass the `--version` option into the script including the version that you wish to install.
-This specify a different version without needing to change the variable in the script.

 ##### Example: